On average, a Black man in the U.S. earns 25% less than a white man. Black women earn 36% less than white men, and Latinx women earn 46% less.

 You can fight injustice in personal injury settlements by hiring a lawyer and demanding higher compensation.
 After an accident, stand up for your right to be treated fairly.
 Reach out to a caring and compassionate attorney who respects your value as a fellow human being.

 “I was involved in a motorcycle accident last year that left me in pretty rough shape, I needed surgery and a lot of rehab which I’m still doing a year later.
 I hired Sally Morin law firm and I could not have made a better decision.
-Lauren and her team were so amazing and I could not have been any happier with the results trust me :).
-She handled everything with insurance, bills, and helped every step of the way, so I could just focus on rehab and getting back to normal.” – Austin S.
+The team was so amazing and I could not have been any happier with the results trust me :).
+They handled everything with insurance, bills, and helped every step of the way, so I could just focus on rehab and getting back to normal.” – Austin S.

 Experience a serious car accident?